 Lainey (3) has PKU.
 What a sweet, sweet little girl she is.
 She loves to cuddle on your shoulder and give you love pats.
 She has come so far in the short time she has been home.

 Evangeline (Evie) (3) has a single ventricle and oxygen saturations in the 50′s.
 When we got her at the registration office on May 13th, she weighed a whopping 13 pounds and was not able to sit alone.
 We have had her over a year now and she is non-stoppable.
 She runs and sings and dances all over the house.
-She has had one open heart surgery with another to come in October 2014.
+She had her second open heart surgery in October of 2014 and came through it with flying colors.
+She continues to keep us all laughing with her funny antics.

 Elijah (2) has pulmonary atresia.
 God has done amazing things this year and Eli was added to our China 2013 trip.
 Eli’s paperwork from the orphanage said he was “charming and handsome” over and over again and guess what?!?!
 They were right.
 He is charming and handsome.
 What a blessing it was to be able to bring this little boy home.
 He recently had his heart surgery by Dr. Hanley at Stanford.
 Dr. Hanley performed a total repair (unifocalization) and Eli has done amazing.